jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

     (h) hearing complaints about, and taking disciplinary action against, its members and former members and audit firms:
     (i) dealing with appeals from decisions of the disciplinary body.
 (2) In this Act, unless the context otherwise requires, audit regulatory systems are adequate and effective if they are designed and operate in a manner that—
-  (a) promotes, in respect of issuer audits, quality, expertise, and integrity in the profession of auditors; and (b) promotes the recognition of the professional status of New Zealand auditors in overseas jurisdictions.
+  (a) promotes, in respect of FMC audits, quality, expertise, and integrity in the profession of auditors; and (b) promotes the recognition of the professional status of New Zealand auditors in overseas jurisdictions.
 (3) In this Act, unless the context otherwise requires, a person is ordinarily resident in a country, state, or territory if that person—
   (a) is domiciled in the country, state, or territory; or